 Angry Birds

-About Angry Birds
+Angry Birds - Puzzle Classic

 Angry Birds on the Nintendo Entertainment System is a fan-made hack that adapts the popular mobile game concept into an 8-bit style platform.
 This version is not an official release and appears as a homebrew or ROM hack, reflecting the NES's hardware limitations and retro aesthetic.
 It was created to bring the casual puzzle-shooter mechanics of the original Angry Birds into a classic console environment.